Monge-Amp\`ere measures for toric metrics on abelian varieties: Strictly polystable alterations

 \begin{rem} It has been shown in \cite[Theorem 5.2.19]{adiprasito_etal} that a strictly polystable alteration always exists, at least when $\Xfrak$ is algebraic.
 By \cite[Lemma 2.4]{gubler-martin}, any formal $\kcirc$-model is dominated by the formal completion of an algebraic $\kcirc$-model. \end{rem}

 \begin{art} Now we fix the following setup.
 Let $X$ be a closed subvariety of the abelian variety $A$.
 We use the Raynaud extension and the notation from the previous section.
-We choose a formal Mumford model $\Afrak_0$ of $A$ over $\kcirc$ associated to a $\trop(\Lambda)$-periodic $(\Z,\Gamma)$-polytopal decomposition $\Ccal_0$ of $N_\R$ and we denote by $\Xfrak$ the closure of $\Xan$ in $\Afrak_0$ as in \cite[Proposition 3.3]{gubler-crelle}.
-We assume that there is a strictly polystable alteration $\varphi_0\colon \Xfrak' \to \Xfrak$.
+We choose a formal Mumford model $\Afrak_0$ of $A$ over $\kcirc$ associated to a $\trop(\Lambda)$-periodic $(\Z,\Gamma)$-polytopal decomposition $\Ccal_0$ of $N_\R$ and we denote by $\Xfrak$ the closure of $\Xan$ in $\Afrak_0$ as in \cite[Proposition 3.3]{gubler-crelle}. \walter{It is called closure as it is similar to the construction of the schematic closure of $X$ in an algebraic model of $A$ over $\kcirc$.} We assume that there is a strictly polystable alteration $\varphi_0\colon \Xfrak' \to \Xfrak$.
 We denote the generic fiber of $\varphi_0$ by $f\colon \Xfrak_\eta' \to \Xan$.
 Using Remarks \ref{algebraicity of the Mumford model} and \ref{existence of polystable alteration}, for any closed subvariety $X$ of $A$ such a Mumford model $\Afrak_0$ with a strictly polystable alteration for $\Xfrak$ exists. \end{art}

 \begin{art} By \cite[Proposition 5.11, Remark 5.19]{gubler-compositio}, there is a unique map with $\overline{f}_{\rm aff} \circ \tau = \tropbar \circ f$.
-For every canonical face $\Delta'$ of $S(\Xfrak')$, there is a unique face $\overline\Delta$ of the polytopal decomposition $\overline{\Ccal_0}$ of $N_\R/\trop(\Lambda)$ such that $ \overline{f}_{\rm aff}(\relint(\Delta'))\subset\relint(\overline\Delta)$.
+For every canonical face $\Delta'$ of $\Sk(\Xfrak')$, there is a unique face $\overline\Delta$ of the polytopal decomposition $\overline{\Ccal_0}$ of $N_\R/\trop(\Lambda)$ such that $ \overline{f}_{\rm aff}(\relint(\Delta'))\subset\relint(\overline\Delta)$.
 Moreover, the restriction of $\overline{f}_{\rm aff}$ to $\Delta'$ is a $(\Z,\Gamma)$-affine map.
-We denote by $f_{\rm aff}\colon S(\Xfrak') \to N_\R$ a lift of $\overline{f}_{\rm aff}$ which might be multi-valued and which is unique up to $\trop(\Lambda)$-translation.
+We denote by $f_{\rm aff}\colon \Sk(\Xfrak') \to N_\R$ a lift of $\overline{f}_{\rm aff}$ which might be multi-valued and which is unique up to $\trop(\Lambda)$-translation.
 Note that the restriction of $f_{\rm aff}$ to a canonical face $\Delta'$ is a single-valued affine function, unique up to $\trop(\Lambda)$-translation. \end{art}